9.10.1-U1 still sets kern.vty to "sc" in scenarios where "vt" is needed

 After that reboot and see if vt is enabled again.
 If not I'll need to see your grub.cfg file.

-#5 Updated by Kris Moore about 4 years ago
+#5 Updated by Kris Moore over 4 years ago

 - Status changed from Investigation to Unscreened